 Light is conceptually difficult for many students and misconceptions can persist unless challenged.
 The resources in this list not only provide a range of activities and demonstrations, but also background information, practical tips, information on misconceptions and suggested teaching strategies.

-This list links to the following statements in the 2014 National Curriculum:
+This list links to the following topis;

 • light waves travelling through a vacuum; speed of light

 • the transmission of light through materials: absorption, diffuse scattering and specular reflection at a surface

 • use of ray model to explain imaging in mirrors, the pinhole camera, the refraction of light and action of convex lens in focusing (qualitative); the human eye

 • colours and the different frequencies of light, white light and prisms (qualitative only); differential colour effects in absorption and diffuse reflection